 - Stage 3: Handling the Homecoming Blues – You’re suddenly on your own; reality sets in and the team must adapt to its new normal.

-- Stage 4: Learning to Live With Heart Disease – Patient and family have accepted the diagnosis and committed themselves to living with the illness, not in spite of it.
+- Stage 4: Learning to Live With Heart Disease – (This blog post): Patient and family have accepted the diagnosis and committed themselves to living with the illness, not in spite of it.